orgua/shepherd_v2_planning/99_open_tasks.rst

 - PRU
     - does beaglebone AI with TI AM5729 offer more pins for PRU?
        - https://www.ti.com/product/AM5729
-    - is it possible to use SPI-silicon?
+    - is it possible to use SPI-silicon from PRU?
-    - would openOCD be able to access memory-mapped pins (tunneled through Memory/PRU)
+    - would openOCD be able to access memory-mapped pins (tunneled through Memory/PRU) -> seems not
+    - PRU-UART has no autobaud
+    -
+    - vCap seems to contain the MPPT-Converter
+- PRU replacement?
+FPGA, CPLD would be overkill, but what is with a teensy 4? lots of iO, SPI with DMA, FPU, 600 MHz
 - fix device tree for current beagle-kernel
-    - vCap seems to contain the MPPT-Converter
-- FPGA, CPLD would be overkill, but what is with a teensy 4? lots of iO, SPI with DMA, FPU, 600 MHz

 Software - Python
 -----------------